+The UABDC is a not-for-profit membership organization incorporated in March of 2007 pursuant to Section 402 of the not-for-profit Corporation Law of New York State.
+The Foundation is the sole member of UABDC and was incorporated for the sole purpose of acquiring, holding and developing real property and for managing facilities and real estate.
 In February of 1996, the University at Albany Foundation purchased the former Sterling Winthrop pharmaceutical complex located at 81 Columbia Turnpike, East Greenbush, NY.
-Since that purchase the Foundation has worked with the University at Albany to develop the 95 acre site using a collaborative model for a biotech campus which provides leased office space and high-tech laboratories with universal access to common spaces and services including laboratory support, state of the art conference and meeting facilities, and on-premises recreational and dining opportunities.
-The East Campus is intended to create an environment in which life science technologies can be developed into commercially viable businesses, and also to foster the education and clustering of a workforce with the skills necessary to sustain such enterprises.
-The University at Albany conducts activities on the East Campus, such as the School of Public Health, the Cancer Research Center and the Student Loan Service Center, which are complemented by the operations of a variety of tenants that collectively represent a range of health related efforts through the spectrum of education, investigation, research, development and production design.
-The East Campus is currently composed of a main laboratory complex, the Edward S. and Frances Gildea George Education Center, the Cancer Research Center and smaller buildings dedicated to tenant specific operations, the Senator Joseph L. Bruno Biotechnology Development Center (AMRI) and the IBS Building (Taconic).
+Since that purchase the Foundation has worked to develop the site using a collaborative model for a biotech campus which provides leased office space and high-tech laboratories with universal access to common spaces and services including laboratory support, state of the art conference and meeting facilities, and on-premises recreational and dining opportunities.
+The intent is to create an environment in which life science technologies can be developed into commercially viable businesses, and also to foster the education and clustering of a workforce with the skills necessary to sustain such enterprises.
+The property is home to the largest concentration of health science-related entities in the Capital Region, including the University at Albany's East Campus which consists of the School of Public Health and the Cancer Research Center with its Center for Functional Genomics, which are complemented by the operations of a variety of tenants that collectively represent a range of health related efforts through the spectrum of education, investigation, research, development and production design.
+UABDC is currently composed of a main laboratory complex, the Edward S. and Frances Gildea George Education Center, the Cancer Research Center and a variety of other buildings dedicated to tenant specific operations, the Senator Joseph L. Bruno Biotechnology Development Center (AMRI), Regeneron and the IBS Building (Taconic).